thelegendofmario/open-scouting/README.md

 ## Contributing
 Contributions are welcome to this project!
 Please see the [issues](https://github.com/nfoert/open-scouting/issues) page or the [roadmap](ROADMAP.md) for any current bugs or features that need implemented.

-When contributing, please fork this repository (ensure you uncheck the "Copy the `main` branch only check box, this gives you access to the `development` branch with the latest changes)
+When contributing, please fork this repository (ensure you uncheck the "Copy the `main` branch only" check box, this gives you access to the `development` branch with the latest changes)

 Next, create a new branch and implement your changes.
 You can install this project locally for testing by following the steps in [Development Installation](#development-installation).
 Once you've made your changes, please open a pull request into the `development` branch, and your changes will be reviewed.